provenance-io/docs/p8e/overview/README.md

 ### Scopes

 The P8e contract environment leverages the [Provenance Metadata module](../../modules/metadata-module.md).
 Scopes are used as containers to represent the outputs produced from contract executions.
 Each contract execution on a scope generates a "session", which encapsulates one or more "records".
-Once memorialized, the session and records are immutably recorded to Provenance.
+Once memorialized, the session and records are immutably recorded to Provenance Blockchain.

 ### Scopes are NFTs